 I personally chose to spread the intervals over 2 days.
 You could also combine them in one protocol which will cost you less than 90 minutes.
 At day one I did a 3-minute interval in the afternoon.
 At the same day I also performed a 6-minute interval in the evening.
 The next day I performed a 12 minute and a 20 seconds interval.

 As mentioned before, you will get the same results – and more – as in a professional lab.
 The PPD takes into account your body composition.
 It also takes into account that men and women are physiologically different.
 I will dive into some of these results deeper in upcoming articles, but let’s have an overall look.

 How fast can you produce lactate?
-This is a measure for your anaerobic capacity and will tell you something about your sprint performance.
-The higher your VLamax, the better your sprint.
-But don’t get too excited: we all know that the best sprinter is often not the best endurance athlete ;)!
+This is a measure for your anaerobic power and will tell you something about your sprint performance (i.a.).
+The higher your VLamax, the better your sprint and short duration performance.
+But don’t get too excited: we all know that the best sprinter is often not the best endurance athlete!
 You can’t have it all.
-Obviously your 20 seconds interval, together with your body composition, determines your VLamax.
+Obviously your 20 seconds interval, together with your body composition, determine your VLamax.

 You really know what you need to work on if you know your VLamaxCoach of Jan Frodeno and Anne Haug, Dan Lorang

 If you want to have long-lasting energy, you’ll need oxygen.
 VO2max tells you how much oxygen your body is able to take up for energy production.
 The higher the better.
 Since you can reach your VO2max within less than 3 minutes, the 3-minute interval is an important indicator to determine your VO2max.